dtaht/blog-cerowrt/content/post/crypto_fq_bug.md

-interrelated patches out, never the whole enchalada, and thus people have been testing (and often, reverting), individual patches, tested in their particular circumstances, where we have been testing the whole thing, with our limited testbeds, and engrained habits.
+interrelated patches out, never the whole enchalada, and thus people have been testing (and often, reverting), individual patches, tested in their particular circumstances, where we have been testing the whole thing, with our limited testbeds, and ingrained habits.

 Felix Feitkau (of the lede-project) had to revert the FQ portion of the patches, which got bandwidth up where it belonged (with codel